Skip to content

 └──> Processes event, updates ViewModel, returns changes

-4. Flexibility & Runtime Capabilities
+4. Flexibility and Runtime Capabilities

 AspectUI5 Freestyleabap2UI5